 A short story by Tim Calloway Along the Lambourn valley there used to run a railway line through the picturesque Berkshire landscape.
-Originally planned in 1881 it took some 17 years to become a reality and it opened for passenger traffic on the 2nd April 1898.
-It was neither a famous nor particularly efficient railway service taking some 40 minutes to travel the 12 short miles from Lambourn to bay platform 3 at Newbury but at the time it was a lifeline to the village of Lambourn and its surroundings.
+Originally planned in 1881, it took some 17 years to become a reality and opened for passenger traffic on the 2nd April 1898.
+It was neither a famous nor particularly efficient railway service: it took some 40 minutes to travel the 12 short miles from Lambourn to Newbury station's bay platform 3 but at the time it was a lifeline to the village of Lambourn and its surroundings.

 Recent history tells us that the last train to travel the line, before partial closure, was the 5.20pm on the 4th January 1960.
 Experts will also say that the very last passenger train to run from Newbury to Welford took place on the 3rd November 1973.
 But there is another, most remarkable journey, that took place in 1978, never told until now.
 This is my story.

 I hope that this venture will become the definitive site for The Lambourn Valley Railway.
 Living here in the valley as I do, I am well placed for the gathering of local pictures, stories and memorabilia.

 However, one can never have too much material and this is where you, may be able to help.
 Do you, or someone you know, have anything connected with The LVR that might be of interest to other enthusiasts?

 I am looking for any LVR item, no matter how small, for inclusion on the website.
 I am extremely interested in any video of the LVR that may be in existence.

 Nostalgia - is it all it's cracked up to be?